Applying for Aid

 - A student is older than 21 but not yet 24, is unaccompanied, and is either homeless or self-supporting and at risk of being homeless.

-When filling out the FAFSA, students will be asked whether they can provide information about their parents.
-If they cannot, they can indicate a unique circumstance that prevents them from doing so.
-Please be advised that students filing their FAFSA this way will be rejected and not loaded into Salem State's financial aid system.
+When filling out the FAFSA, students will be asked whether they can provide their parents' information.
+If they cannot, they can specify a unique circumstance that prevents them from doing so.
+Please be advised that students submitting their FAFSA this way will have their FAFSA rejected and not entered into Salem State's financial aid system.

 Students who meet the above requirements may be eligible for a dependency override.
 They must submit several documents to document their situation.
-Please note that we do not grant dependency overrides based on financial independence.
+We do not grant dependency overrides based on financial independence.

 What Happens After the FAFSA is Submitted?